nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState5](images/UndoRedoState5.png)

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarises what happens when a user executes a new command:

 <img src="images/CommitActivityDiagram.png" width="250" />